RobTillaart/GY521/README.md

 #### Must

 - improve documentation
-  - add tables where appropriate
-  - sensitivity, error codes etc
 - test test and test ...(ESP too)

 #### Should

-- add performance sketch

 #### Could

 - calibrate sketch could print code snippet to include...
 - add examples
 - improve unit tests?
+- reorder code in read(), would that save some micros.?
+  - first all ax, then ay etc
+  - footprint / performance gain?

 #### Wont